uglow/thumbsup-fav-server/README.md

 In this step we will provide the Thumbsup theme and config required by the Docker image.

 When Docker is installed on Synology, a `/docker` share folder is created.
-We need to create a sub-folder for the thumbsup-fav-server config.
+We need to create a sub-folder for the thumbsup-fav-server config, and copy the `theme-cards-fav` files here.

 1. Open a new terminal window.
 2. `git clone https://github.com/uglow/thumbsup-fav-server.git` to copy the source code, **which includes example config**.
 3. Copy the files from `<gitRepo>/example/config` to Synology `/docker/fav-server/config`.
+4. Copy the files from `<gitRepo>/theme-cards-fav` to Synology `/docker/fav-server/config/theme-cards-fav`.
+   **This updates the templates used to generate the web pages.**
-4. Edit `config.json` to supply the [Thumbsup config](https://thumbsup.github.io/docs/3-configuration/misc-settings/).
+5. Edit `config.json` to supply the [Thumbsup config](https://thumbsup.github.io/docs/3-configuration/misc-settings/).
    1. **Do not change the following properties**: `theme-path`, `theme-style`, `albums-from`

 ### 3. Setup Synology Web Station